BoostCamp/memeMeApp_Sarah/README.md

 # memeMeApp_Sarah

+>This is my second iOS Application Project from Boost Camp.

 MemeMe is a meme-generating app that enables a user to attach a caption to a picture from their phone.
 After adding text to an image chosen from the Photo Album or Camera, the user can share with others.